belovanna/belovanna.github.io/_posts/2018-03-06-scraping-from-html.md

 name:  ['Jeff Bezos', 'Bill Gates', 'Warren Buffett', 'Mark Zuckerberg', 'Amancio Ortega', 'Carlos Slim', 'Bernard Arnault', 'Larry Ellison', 'Larry Page', 'Sergey Brin',...]
 activetnw:  ['$127B', '$91.4B', '$87.1B', '$73.9B', '$66.0B', '$65.7B', '$64.6B', '$56.9B', '$54.0B', '$52.7B', '$47.9B', '$47.9B', '$46.9B', '$43.4B', '$43.4B', '$42.9B', ...]
 ```
-Yasss!
+Yes!
 We get three lists containing our data.
 The web scraping was successful.
 Now, we'd
 like to retrieve the rest of the information in the table, and save our data to a csv file.

 ### Saving the retrieved data